deepdivewithai/ProjectX/README.md

 # ProjectX - CRM Project

 Welcome to ProjectX!
-This is a Customer Relationship Management (CRM) project aimed at helping businesses manage their interactions with current and potential customers.
+This is a Customer Relationship Management (CRM) project built using Django, aimed at helping businesses manage their interactions with current and potential customers.

 ## Overview

-ProjectX is built to streamline various aspects of customer management, including:
+ProjectX is designed to streamline various aspects of customer management, including:

 - Storing customer information
 - Tracking interactions and communication history